-The estimated full-scale costs for performing in-well separation operation at a generic site is provided in Table 5-3.
-This generic site contains an LNAPL plume that covers an area of 2 acres with the water table at a depth of 15 feet bgs.
-The radius of influence from each extraction well is estimated to be 40 feet.
-This generic site is based on the average conditions found at 40 LNAPL-contaminated DoD sites that bioslurping has been performed.
-The in-well separation assembly was estimated at \$17,000 to install the device in each one of the extraction wells.
+The estimated full-scale costs for performing in-well separation operation at a generic site is provided in Table 8.
+This generic site contains an LNAPL plume that covers an area of 2 acres with the water table at a depth of 15 ft bgs.
+The radius of influence from each extraction well is estimated to be 40 ft.
+This generic site is based on the average conditions found at 40 LNAPL-contaminated DoD sites where bioslurping has been performed.
+The in-well separation assembly was estimated at \$17,000 for installation of the device in each of the extraction wells.
 The other costs are universal to bioslurper system operation.
-The total cost for implementation of the in-well separation system and to remediate the site is \$309,000, and the unit cost for treating 1 acre is approximately \$155,000.
-Here the unit cost is calculated on the surface area of the LNAPL contamination, and is somewhat independent on the thickness of LANPL at the site.
+The total cost for implementing the in-well separation system and remediating the site is \$309,000, and the unit cost for treating the site is \$71/gallon.
+This unit cost is based on a recovery of 20%, which is believed to be the maximum capable with a bioslurper system.

 Cost Category Subcategory Costs (\$)

 FIXED COSTS

-1. CAPITAL COSTS Mobilization/demobilization \$15,000
+1. Capital Costs Mobilization/demobilization 15,000

-Demonstration Plan \$10,000
+Demonstration plan 10,000

 Materials

-- Dual-Drop Tube Assembly \$17,000
+Dual drop tube assembly 17,000

-- Manifold \$8,000
+Manifold 8,000

-- Gauges \$2,300
+Gauges 2,300

-Bioslurper Cost
+Bioslurper cost

-- 20-hp Liquid-ring pump \$12,200
+20-hp liquid-ring pump 12,200

-- Oil/water separator \$11,500
+Oil/water separator 11,500

-- Surge Tank \$2,000
+Surge tank 2,000

-- Fuel Trap \$800
+Fuel trap 800

-- Sump Pumps \$500
+Sump pumps 500

-- Hardware \$7,500
+Hardware 7,500

-- Labor \$10,000
+Labor 10,000

 Installation

-- Drilling \$41,000
+Drilling 41,000

-- Electrical \$5,000
+Electrical 5,000

-- Trenching \$1,000
+Trenching 1,000

 Subtotal \$143,800

 VARIABLE COSTS

-2. OPERATION AND Labor
+2. Operation and Maintenance Labor

-MAINTENANCE - Technician (b) \$74,128
+Technician ^(b) 74,128

-- Engineer (c) \$26,112
+Engineer ^(c) 26,112

-Materials and Consumables
+Materials and consumables

-- Carbon treatment of effluent \$40,000
+Carbon treatment of effluent water 40,000

-water
+Other

-- Other \$5,000
+5,000

 Analysis

-- Effluent water sampling (d) \$10,000
+Effluent water sampling ^(d) 10,000

-- Off-gas sampling (e) \$10,000
+Off-gas sampling (\hat{e}) 10,000

-Subtotal \$165,240
+· · · · Subtotal \$165,240

-TOTAL COSTS
+Total Costs

-TOTAL TECHNOLOGY COST: \$309,040
+Total Technology Cost: \$309,040

-Quantity Treated: 2 acre
+antity Treated: 4,356 gallons

-Unit Cost (\$):154,520/acre
+Unit Cost: \$71/gallon

-Table 5-3.
-Estimated Full-Scale Implementation Costs for Conducting In- Well Separation Bioslurping(a)
+Table 8.
+Estimated Full-Scale Implementation Costs for Conducting In-Well Separation Bioslurping.^(a)

-(a) Based on a 2-acre area with 50 wells (4" diameter at 15 ft depth) operating for 2 years.
+^(a) Based on a 2-acre area with 50 wells (4-in diameter at 15-ft depth) operating for 2 years.

-(b) Technician time for full-time for the first month, then 2 days per week for rest of project.
+^(b) Technician for full-time the first month, then 2 days per week for rest of project.

-(c) Engineer time for 40 hours for first month, then 16 hours per month for rest of project.
+^(c) Engineer for 40 hours the first month, then 16 hours per month for rest of project.

-(d) Effluent water will be tested weekly for first month, then monthly for rest of project.
+^(d) Effluent water will be tested weekly for first month, then monthly for rest of project.

-(e) Air sampling will be conducted weekly for first month, then monthly for rest of project.
+^(e) Air sampling will be conducted weekly for first month, then monthly for rest of project.

-The fixed costs of the operation of a conventional bioslurper with manual removal of the floating solids is essentially the same as those with the in-well separation system.
+The fixed costs of the operation of a conventional bioslurper with manual removal of the floating solids are essentially the same as those for the in-well separation system.
 However, once the variable costs (with additional labor) are included, the costs increase.
-The additional labor is required to have a technician visit the system on a daily basis to manually remove the floating solids from the postpump equipment (primarily the OWS) as well as disposing of this waste.
+A technician is required to visit the system daily to manually remove the floating solids from the postpump equipment (primarily the OWS) and to dispose of this waste.
+(This additional labor results in a cost increase.)
 Generally, the manual removal of the floating solids consists of scraping the floating solids from the top of the aqueous stream and separating the floating solids from the pure product.
 After the floating solids have been removed from the aqueous stream, suspended droplets of LNAPL are emulsified within the aqueous stream.
 These emulsions generally are removed by passing the water through filters of activated carbon and clay media.